Financial Procedures Handbook

 Commitments of grant funds may only be made during the grant period.
 Commitments outstanding as of the official termination date of the grant period must be liquidated within sixty (60) days.
 Such commitments must relate to goods and services provided during the grant period and should be shown as payable on your final financial report.

-Expenditures are to be made only as authorized in the budget submitted and approved for funding by MHC and must be made in accordance with the terms of the Grant Agreement.
-Expenditures may be made only during the grant period, which is determined by MHC.
+Expenditures are to be made only as authorized in the budget submitted and approved for funding by MH and must be made in accordance with the terms of the Grant Agreement.
+Expenditures may be made only during the grant period, which is determined by MH.
 Please refer to the Grant Agreement to determine the official grant period for your project.
 Project expenses incurred 90 days prior to the grant award date are eligible to be covered by grant funds.

 All checks are made payable to and mailed to your sponsoring organization.
 (These checks may not be endorsed by an individual from the project even though s/he is a signer on the bank account.
 Use the organization’s endorsement stamp.)

 - The first installment of 60% of the grant amount will be paid when MH receives a fully-signed copy of the Grant Agreement and a satisfactory response in writing to any Special Conditions placed on the grant.
 Special Conditions are detailed in the Grant Agreement.

 - The second payment of 30% of grant funds is issued upon receipt and approval of the interim financial report.
 Please allow 15 days for processing of the payment.

 - The final payment of 10% is issued after all grant obligations have been satisfied.
 These obligations include submission and approval of the Final Financial Report, all program reports, publicity materials and a copy of all project resources.
 The due date for submitting your final report materials is indicated in your Grant Agreement.
 In the event that you have not expended all grant funds received, a check for the received funds not spent must also accompany the Final Financial Report.